toptensoftware/JsonKit/readme.md

 		}
 	}

+Note: although these methods could have been implemented using reflection rather than interfaces, the use of interfaces is more discoverable through Intellisense/Autocomplete.

 ## Options

-PetaJson has a couple of options that can be set as global defaults:
+PetaJson has a couple of formatting/parsing options.
+These can be set as global defaults:

 	Json.WriteWhitespaceDefault = true;		// Pretty formatting
 	Json.StrictParserDefault = true;		// Enable strict parsing

-or, overridden on a case by case basis:
+or, provided on a case by case basis:

 	Json.Format(person, JsonOption.DontWriteWhitespace);		// Force pretty formatting off
 	Json.Format(person, JsonOption.WriteWhitespace);			// Force pretty formatting on
 	Json.Parse<object>(jsonData, JsonOption.StrictParser);		// Force strict parsing
 	Json.Parse<object>(jsonData, JsonOption.NonStrictParser);	// Disable strict parsing

-Non-strict parsing allows the following:
+Non-strict mode relaxes the parser to allow:

 * Inline C /* */ or C++ // style comments
 * Trailing commas in arrays and dictionaries